kaigermany/OpenDiskDiver/README.md

 # OpenDiskDiver
-Open toolbox for drive and file inspection and recovery
+Open toolbox for drive and file inspection and recovery If you are able to mount your drive then theres still a chance to recover something.

 # Status
 This project is currently in an early and unfinished state!
 Guessed progress: 20%

-# Features:
+# Features
-- A interactive GUI for Windows Users
+- interactive GUI (Console Application for Windows as well as a commandline-version for Linux & co.
+Operating Systems)
-- An alternative console-only implementation that is fully OS-independent
-- A guided disk copy function
+- guided disk copy function
+- Partition inspector
+- raw-sector inspector

 - read MBR/GPT-Partition tables
 - read NTFS partitions (including compressed files)
-- read FAT partitions (ExFAT is currently not supported)
+- read FAT partitions (FAT12, FAT16, FAT32 & ExFAT)
 - write raw disk dumps (.img files)
-- write ZIP-compressed disk dumps (by split up the drive into smaller blocks)
+- write ZIP-compressed disk dumps (drive data splited up into smaller blocks)

-## TODO list:
+# TODO list
 - Module System
 - disk drive format parsers:
-    - ExFAT
     - ext
 - other parsers planned:
     - VDI
     - ZIP
     - ...

-(All format implementations should be written in such a way that they may can handle dead data sectors or other errrors as good as possible.)
+## Disclamer
+Please use this tool only if you know what you are donig!
+All damaged drives behave different and this program just tries to process all intact sectors!
+I am not responsible for any damage caused by usage of this program!
+Use at your own risk.